 Looking for some things to do locally?

-Open 9am to 5pm from October 12 – November 19, 2021. pre-purchasing your tickets online is highly recommended.
+Open 10am to 6pm (March 2022).
+Pre-purchasing your tickets online is highly recommended.
 Tickets can be purchased at the parks admissions gate.

 Are you a BC Resident?
 BC Residents with valid BC identification receive a complimentary annual pass when purchasing a regular priced ticket.
 The annual pass includes admission to Canyon Lights and other select seasonal events.